JCMexplains/writing-for-success-2023/textbook.md

 ### A Strong Thesis

-A strong thesis should the following qualities.
+A strong thesis should have all of these qualities.

-**Specificity.** A thesis must concentrate on a specific area of a general topic.
-As you may recall, the creation of a thesis statement begins when you choose a broad subject and then narrow down its parts until you pinpoint a specific aspect of that topic.
-For example, health care is a broad topic, but a proper thesis would focus on a specific area of that topic, such as options for individuals without health care coverage.
+**Specific topic.** A thesis must concentrate on a specific area of a general topic.
+In writing a paper, you generally begin by choosing a broad topic and then narrow it until you pinpoint a specific aspect.
+For example, *health care* is a broad topic, but a strong thesis would focus a specific aspect of health care such as *options for people without health care*.

-**Precision.** A strong thesis must be precise enough to allow for a coherent argument and to remain focused on the topic.
-If the specific topic is options for individuals without health care coverage, then your precise thesis must make an exact claim about it, such as that limited options exist for those who are uninsured by their employers.
-You must further pinpoint what you are going to discuss regarding these limited effects, such as whom they affect and what the cause is.

-**Ability to be argued.** A thesis must present a relevant and specific argument.
-A factual statement often is not considered arguable.
-Be sure your thesis contains a point of view that can be supported with evidence.

-**Ability to be demonstrated.** For any claim you make in your thesis, you must be able to provide reasons and examples for your opinion.
-You can rely on personal observations in order to do this, or you can consult outside sources to demonstrate that what you assert is valid.
-A worthy argument is backed by examples and details.

-**Forcefulness.** A thesis that is forceful shows readers that you are, in fact, making an argument.
-The tone is assertive and takes a stance that others might oppose.

-**Confidence.** In addition to using force in your thesis you must also use confidence in your claim.
-Phrases such as *I feel* or *I believe* actually weaken the readers' sense of your confidence because these phrases imply that you are the only person who feels the way you do.
-In other words, your stance has insufficient backing.
-Taking an authoritative stance on the matter persuades your readers to have faith in your argument and open their minds to what you have to say.
+**Precise claim.** If your specific focus is *options for individuals without health care*, then your thesis must make a precise claim about it, such as, *in the United States in the 2020s, there are no good health care options unless you are covered by an employer*.

+**Arguable.** A thesis must be arguable: that is, you must have a strong claim that you can support with evidence and persuasion, but it cannot be something that is simply a true fact, because then you have nothing to argue about. *The moon orbits the earth* is specific and precise, but it is not arguable, because no reasonable person could disagree with you about it.

+**Demonstrable.** You need to back your thesis with evidence, reasoning, and/or examples. *The United States should legalize marijuana in all 50 states because that's just how I feel* is specific, precise, and arguable, but you have not demonstrated why a reader should agree with you.
+If you say "that's just how I feel," someone who feels different will respond, "But that's not how I feel."
+If you say instead *...because it is useful in the treatment of pain and does far less harm than alcohol or tobacco*, then you have given a demonstration of why someone else should agree.

+**Confident.** A thesis should make a claim.
+Don't second-guess yourself by saying "maybe" or "I could be wrong."
+This does **not** mean you should bully or insult your readers.
+And many professors will ask you to consider (later in your paper) why a smart person might disagree with you (this is sometimes called an *antithesis* or a *counterargument*).
+But **in your thesis itself**, you should be firm in what you believe.

 **Tip**